Floyd James Thompson: Later years and death

 In 1981, Thompson moved to Key West, where he remained active in the community, according to the Monroe County Office of Veterans Affairs.
 In 1988, Thompson and a number of other former prisoners of war were awarded medals by President Ronald Reagan.

 In 1990, Thompson's son Jim was convicted of murder and imprisoned for sixteen years.

-On July 8, 2002, the staff of JIATF (Joint Interagency Task Force) East and some of his close friends threw Thompson a birthday party.
+On July 8, 2002, the staff of Joint Interagency Task Force (JIATF) East and some of his close friends threw Thompson a birthday party.
 He was described as being in high spirits and full of excitement.
 During the celebration, he quoted General Douglas MacArthur: "Old soldiers never die, they just fade away."

 Eight days later, on July 16, 2002, Thompson was found dead in his Key West By the Sea condominium, at the age of 69.
 His body was cremated, and his ashes scattered at sea off the coast of Florida.
 There is a memorial marker for him at Andersonville National Cemetery.

 In an update to Glory Denied, Tom Philpott reported that Alyce Thompson died of cancer in 2009.
 He also mentioned that Thompson's daughter Ruth had suffered three disabling heart attacks and had lost a son to suicide.
-Philpott reported that Ruth had told him the strength of character that she inherited from both her parents had helped her though the difficult times.
+Philpott reported that Ruth had told him the strength of character that she inherited from both her parents had helped her through the difficult times.
 Glory Denied was later turned into an opera written by Tom Cipullo.

 Military awards

 In October 1974, Thompson started to receive medals and awards in recognition for his service in Vietnam.
 South Vietnam gave him the country's highest award to Allied enlisted military personnel for valor, the Republic of Vietnam Military Merit Medal.

-In recognition of his escape from Viet Cong POW camp for two days in October 1971, Thompson received the Silver Star.
+In recognition of his escape from a Viet Cong POW camp for two days in October 1971, Thompson received the Silver Star.
 For his nine years in captivity, Thompson received the Army Distinguished Service Medal, Bronze Star Medal, and Legion of Merit.
 The Bronze Star recognized his continuous resistance to the enemy.
 The Legion of Merit recognized his suffering for his nine years in captivity.

 A ceremony was held on June 24, 1988, in the White House honoring POWs from World War I, World War II, Korea and Vietnam.
 Two representatives were picked from each war to receive the Prisoner of War Medal.
 Thompson and Everett Alvarez were chosen to represent POWs from Vietnam.

 His military decorations and awards include: